naorlivne/dcos-docs/1.10/deploying-services/install.md

 ![Services](/docs/1.10/img/tweeter-services6.png)

-**Tip:** Some services from the "Community Packages" section of the Universe will not show up in the DC/OS service listing.
+**Tip:** Some services from the **Community Services** section of the Catalog will not show up in the DC/OS service listing.
 For these, inspect the service's Marathon app in the Marathon GUI to verify that the service is running and healthy.